IamGOOD20/Automated-testing-Python/README.md

 # Automated-testing-Python
-Automated testing of a web- roduct using the Page Object Model pattern.
+Automated testing of a web-product using the Page Object Model pattern.